Azure/aks-engine/examples/addons/cluster-autoscaler/README.md

         ]
         ...
 ```
-By default we set the mode to `"EnsureExists"` so that you are able to continously manage the cluster-autoscaler configuration (`kubectl edit deployment cluster-autoscaler -n <namespace>`) without the `kube-addon-manager` component overwriting any applied changes after cluster creation time (this is the practical effect of the `"Reconcile"` mode).
+By default we set the mode to `"EnsureExists"` so that you are able to continously manage the cluster-autoscaler configuration (`kubectl edit deployment cluster-autoscaler -n kube-system`) without the `kube-addon-manager` component overwriting any applied changes after cluster creation time (this is the practical effect of the `"Reconcile"` mode).
 For more information about how addon-manager reconciles addon configuration, see references to `addonmanager.kubernetes.io/mode` here:

 - https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/addon-manager